The End Is the Beginning: Plot

 Virginia hires Emile, a bounty hunter, to find Morgan Jones' whereabouts and bring her his head.
 Morgan is in bad shape due to his gunshot wound, which is infected and gangrenous.
-However, his wound due to its odor, repels the walkers.
+The smell of his wound repels walkers, however.

-Morgan meets a man named Isaac on the road who offers his help, but Morgan refuses his help because he doesn't want Isaac involved.
-Emile and his dog arrive outside the store they are hiding in.
-Isaac comes out and Emile asks him about Morgan and his whereabouts but he denies everything.
-Realizing that he is nervous, Emile enters the store, but Morgan is gone.
-Emile then leaves with his dog.
+Morgan meets a man named Isaac who offers his help, but Morgan declines because he doesn't want Isaac involved.
+Emile and his dog, Rufus, arrive outside the store in which they are hiding.
+Isaac comes out and Emile asks him about Morgan and his whereabouts, Isaac says he doesn’t know.
+Observing that he is nervous, Emile enters the store, but Morgan is gone, so Emile leaves.

 Isaac takes Morgan to his shelter and tries to extract the bullet from his wound, but Morgan fights him off.
 Isaac asks Morgan to help him get to his wife, who is pregnant.
-Emile manages to find Morgan's whereabouts and prepares to kill Isaac, but Morgan shoots him in the arm and the two manage to flee in his truck.
-On the way, Isaac reveals to Morgan that he was a member of Virginia's group, but he and his wife left their group for a better life.
+Emile manages to find Morgan and prepares to kill Isaac, but Morgan shoots him in the arm and the two flee in his truck.
+On the way, Isaac reveals to Morgan that he was a member of Virginia's group, but he and his wife left for a better life.

-Isaac takes Morgan to the valley where his wife is and they kill all the walkers surrounding it.
-That night, Emile manages to find both of them again and Morgan surrenders to Emile, in exchange to spare Isaac.
-Emile is then attacked by Isaac, but he is soon overpowered by Emile, knocking Isaac down.
-Morgan manages to fight off Emile and knock him down, and Isaac reveals he was bitten by a walker.
-Emile gets up and has a fight with Morgan, which in the end, Morgan manages to defeat and beheads Emile.
+Isaac takes Morgan to the hideout where his wife is and they kill all the walkers surrounding it.
+That night, Emile finds them and Morgan surrenders to Emile in exchange of sparing Isaac.
+Isaac attacks Emile, but he is soon overpowered.
+Morgan knocks out Emile, and Isaac reveals he was bitten by a walker.
+Emile gets up and fights Morgan again.
+Morgan beheads Emile in the end.
 Morgan wakes the next day, and finds his bullet has been extracted, and that Isaac's wife Rachel has given birth to their daughter.
 Morgan learns that Isaac succumbed to his infection and died.
 Rachel tells Morgan they have named their daughter after him.
 Morgan says goodbye to Rachel.
-Later, Morgan leaves Emile's decapitated head in a box for Virginia to find, much to her surprise.
-Elsewhere, two men spray-paint "The End Is the Beginning" on a large submarine stranded off the Galveston coast while waiting for Emile to bring them a mysterious key that is now in Morgan's possession.
+Later, Morgan leaves Emile's severed head in a box for Virginia to find.

+Elsewhere, two men spray-paint "The End Is the Beginning" on a submarine stranded off the Galveston coast while waiting for Emile to bring them a mysterious key that is now in Morgan's possession.